-SDWAN is the biggest trend in enterprise networking today.
+SD-WANs are one of the biggest trends in enterprise networking today, even more so when combined with current interest in SASE architectures.
 Companies of all sizes are looking toward this next generation WAN technology as the best alternative to legacy networks to connect far-flung offices to resources hosted in the data center and the cloud.
 Many analysts and research firms expect the market to reach into the billions over the next couple of years.

 WHAT IS SDWAN?

-A Software-Defined Wide Area Network (SDWAN) simplifies enterprise connectivity to remote locations and branch offices, providing needed flexibility, centralized control and monitoring, and reducing WAN costs.
+A Software-Defined Wide Area Network (SDWAN) simplifies enterprise connectivity to remote locations and branch offices, providing needed flexibility, centralized control and monitoring, and reduced WAN costs.

-Common features of SDWAN include, the ability to:
+Common features of an SD-WAN include the ability to:

 - Combine network links serving one location into a single pool of capacity available for all applications and services

 - Customize bandwidth and connectivity to meet the needs of specific network services, locations, or users

 - Centrally define and manage policies and network traffic without requiring manual configuration at each device

 How SD-WAN Works?

 SD-WAN centralizes control in the cloud and combines functions at the edge, so customers gain greater flexibility and performance combined with better economics.